Different Types Of Abuse And Their Impact

 Psychological effects

-The psychological effects of abuse may be just as damaging, if not more so, than the physical effects.
-Psychological abuse might cause feelings of worthlessness, self-doubt, and low self-esteem, and it might result in depression, anxiety, and post-traumatic stress disorder (PTSD).
-Psychological abuse can also lead to a loss of trust in others, potentially making it difficult for individuals to form healthy relationships in the future.
-These psychological effects can impact an individual's ability to lead a fulfilling life and achieve their goals.
+The psychological effects of abuse may also be deeply damaging.
+Psychological abuse might cause feelings of worthlessness, self-doubt, and low self-esteem, and it could result in depression, anxiety, and post-traumatic stress disorder (PTSD).
+These psychological effects can impact an individual's ability to lead a healthy life and achieve their goals.

 Emotional effects